snowplow-archive/snowplow.github.com/about/jobs/junior-data-analyst.md

 layout: page
 group: about
 subgroup: jobs
-title: Junior data analyst
+title: Junior data analyst / scientist
-description: What we're looking for our junior data analyst
+description: What we're looking for our junior data analyst / scientist
 permalink: /about/jobs/junior-data-analyst/
 ---

-<h1>Junior Data Analyst <small>London, UK, or remote</small></h1>
+<h1>Junior Data Analyst / Scientist<small>London, UK, or remote</small></h1>

 At Snowplow, we are focused on re-inventing the way that companies do digital analytics.